About Cloud KMS

 Why is my key in PENDING_GENERATION state?

-Due to the CPU cost of generating key material, creation of an asymmetric key version may take a few minutes.
+Due to the CPU cost of generating key material, creation of an asymmetric signing or asymmetric encryption key version may take a few minutes.
 Key versions that are protected by a hardware security module (HSM) also take some time.
 When a newly created key version is ready, its state will automatically change to ENABLED.

 Authorization and authentication

 How do I authenticate to the Cloud KMS API?